 In June 2016, a Chinese consortium ordered 100 H135 light-twin helicopters, becoming China’s first customer to form an industrial partnership to launch a H135 final assembly line (FAL) in Qingdao, Shandong province.

 This historic agreement follows the production contract for the development of the H175 signed in 2014, covering more than 1,000 units in 20 years.
-The H175, also known as the AC352 in China, is being developed as part of a cooperation between Airbus Helicopters and Chinese manufacturer Avicopter.
+The H175, also known as the AC352 in China, is being developed as part of cooperation between Airbus Helicopters and Chinese manufacturer Avicopter.

 Airbus Helicopter's growing presence in China